remarkjs/remark-lint/packages/remark-lint-definition-spacing/readme.md

 This package checks the whitepsace in definition labels.

+GFM footnotes are not affected by this rule as footnote labels cannot contain whitespace.

 ## When should I use this?

 You can use this package to check that definition labels are consistent.